 No more than two missing workbook units in 2B

 Average 90% or higher in 2B Remindo pre-unit tests

-If you fail to meet the attendance requirement, you will fail the course.
+Students who fail to meet the attendance requirement will fail the course.
 No resit or make-up.

-There is no resit after the midterm written exam even if your grade is lower than 6.0.
+There is no resit after the midterm written exam even if the grade is lower than 6.0.

-If your average grade of midterm and final for (1) listening, (2) reading, and (3) grammar, vocabulary, and conversations, respectively is below 6.0, you need resit only the failed portion.
+If the weighted average grade of midterm and final for (1) listening, (2) reading, and (3) grammar, vocabulary, and dialogue respectively is below 6.0, students need to resit only the failed portion.
 The resit covers all material of the relevant area of the course and the resit grade will replace both the midterm and final.